 Search by Owner

-Finally, Reonomy allows you to find properties by owners.
+Maybe you already know of an office space you want to service or are interested in leasing.
 If you know who owns the office space you’re interested in, you can search using their name or mailing address directly in the platform.

 Simply click on Ownership and enter the fields you want to search by.